ID0NTMIND/frontend-project-lvl1/README.md

 # Brain-games

 A set of console games.
+For some people.

 ### Installation and setup:
 ```